In an expanding universe, what doesn't expand?: Introduction

 \section{Introduction}

 It is not hard to explain to students that the galaxies are moving apart like pennies glued to the surface of an expanding balloon or raisins in an expanding loaf of raisin bread\cite{fredrickbaker,goldsmith,riordan+schramm,pricegrover, MTWpennies}.
 The expanding material represents the uniform stretching of space.
 But if space itself is stretching, does this mean that everything in it is stretching?
 Are galaxies growing larger?
 Are atoms?
 The usual answer is that ``bound'' systems do not take part in the cosmological expansion.
 But if space is stretching how can these systems not be at least slightly affected?
 And what would it mean for a bound system to be ``slightly affected''?
 Would the bound system, for example, expand at a slower rate?
+While the universe expands by a factor of $10^6$, would a galaxy expand by, say, a factor of $10^3$?
 Would less bound systems expand more nearly with the full cosmological rate?

-It turns out that these questions gets a spectrum of different answers from experts caught unprepared.
-Part of this confusion is the indeterminacy of just what the question means\cite{subtleties}.
-In this article, we will put aside some subtleties, we will focus on a clear simple question, and we will find a clear (and interesting) answer.
+It turns out that these questions get a spectrum of different answers from experts caught unprepared.
+Part of this confusion is the indeterminacy of just what the question means.
+(See \cite{NandP} for the effects of cosmological expansion on clusters of galaxies; see \cite{Anderson} and \cite{Cooperstocketal} for more mathematical analyses, and for further recent references.)
+In this article, we will put aside some subtleties, we will focus on a clear simple question, and we will find a clear and interesting answer.

 The simple question will take the form of a simple model: a classical ``atom,'' with a negative charge of negligible mass (the ``electron'') going around a much more massive oppositely charged ``nucleus.''
+The Coulomb binding of the atom is physically no different from the gravitational binding of a ``small'' configuration, like a solar system or a galaxy, but allows certain technical simplifications\cite{simplifications}.
 We will put this classical atom in a homogeneous universe in which expansion is described by an expansion factor $a(t)$, where $t$ is time.
 Our goal will be to find the extent to which the growth of $a(t)$ causes the atom to grow, i.e.\,, causes the electron orbit to increase in radius.

 In the description of the atom, it will be useful to use two sets of spatial coordinates, both of them spherical polar coordinates with the massive nucleus at the origin.
 The first system consists of the ``physical'' coordinates $r,\theta,\phi$ in which $r$ is the proper distance from the nucleus to the electron at a given moment of time.
 The second set is ``cosmological'' coordinates $R, \theta,\phi$; a point at fixed values of $R, \theta,\phi$ is a point fixed in the stretching space of the universe and taking part in the cosmological expansion.
 The two coordinate systems are related by